longwatermelon/tetric/README.md

-# gl-template
+# tetric

-Template for future opengl projects with custom meshes
+Tetris with better graphics